sheffield-bioinformatics-core/sheffield-bioinformatics-core.github.io/_people/mark.md

 ## Experience

-2025 - ...
-Bioinformatics Manager, The University of Sheffield
+Feb 2025 - Aug 2025 Bioinformatics Manager, The University of Sheffield

 2017 - 2025 Bioinformatics Core Director, The University of Sheffield